0x4f53/Wristkey/README.md

 Make sure that

 1. Wristkey has storage permissions in your watch's Settings app.

 2. That the filename format is appropriate:
     - When importing from JSON, make sure the file you export is an **Unencrypted** file in **JSON** format and that you don't rename it.
     - When importing from Google Authenticator or a QR code, make sure the screenshot or picture is in **PNG or JPG** format and is clear.
     - When using a Wristkey backup file, make sure it has the _.wfs_ extension.

 3. The `files/` directory exists in the destination.
 If this doesn't exist, Wristkey might accidentally paste your code into a file called "files".
-If it doesn't exist, just type:
+This can be solved by typing:

    ```
    adb shell run-as app.wristkey mkdir files/
    ```

    then run the import commands.

 #### File export not working